Chiv4lrian/picoCTF-2024/README.md

-Welcome to my write-up for the PicoCTF 2024 GitHub challenges! 🚀 In this guide, I'll walk you through the solutions and techniques I used to tackle these intriguing tasks.
+Welcome to my write-up for the PicoCTF 2024 🚀 In this guide, I'll walk you through the solutions and techniques I used to tackle these intriguing challenges.
 Let's dive in and unravel the secrets together! 🔍💻